FStarLang/FStar/doc/book/part4/part4_div.rst

 learned previously, the logical core of F* is organized into an infinite hierarchy with copies of the F* type system arranged in a tower of universes.
 This stratification is necessary to prevent inconsistencies within the logical core.
-However, term in the ``Dv`` effect are outside the logical core and, as such, restrictions on the universe levels no longer apply.
+However, terms in the ``Dv`` effect are outside the logical core and, as such, restrictions on the universe levels no longer apply.
 As the snippet below shows a total function returning a type in universe ``u#a`` resides in universe